 About Us

-Celebrating more than 150 years of history, the work of the Oregon Public Utility Commission (PUC) impacts every household throughout the state.
-The PUC is responsible for rate regulation of Oregon's investor-owned electric utilities (Portland General Electric, Pacific Power, and Idaho Power), natural gas utilities (Avista, Cascade Natural, and NW Natural), telephone service providers (landline only), as well as select water companies.
-The PUC also enforces electric and natural gas safety standards and handles utility-related dispute resolution on behalf of Oregon residents.
-In the event of an emergency, the PUC is part of the Oregon Emergency Response System to coordinate and manage state resources.
+For more than 150 years, the Oregon Public Utility Commission (PUC) has played a central role in serving Oregonians.
+We regulation investor-owned electric utilities (Portland General Electric, Pacific Power, and Idaho Power), natural gas utilities (Avista, Cascade Natural, and NW Natural), landline telephone providers, and select water utilities.
+We also enforce electric and natural gas safety standards and help resolve utility-related disputes on behalf of Oregon residents.
+During emergencies, the PUC supports statewide response efforts through the Oregon Emergency Response System.

 Our Mission